HOW TO STOP TOOTH DECAY

 What is Tooth Decay?

-Food and bacteria can cause tooth decay.
+Food and bacteria can cause tooth decay (known as cavities).
 Plaque is always forming inside your mouth.
 This sticky substance is getting on your gums and your teeth, and it contains the bacteria that feast on the sugars from the food we eat.
 When bacteria feed, they make acid.
-And that acid can attack your teeth well after you are done eating, and over a long enough period of time they can start to destroy tooth enamel.
+And that acid can attack your teeth well after you are done eating, and over a long enough period, they can start to destroy the tooth's enamel (the outermost layer of the tooth).
 Left untreated, decay will work its way throughout your entire tooth and all of its layers.
 You may not notice pain or sensitivity until decay goes through your tooth enamel and into the dentin layer, which can become irritated by hot or cold foods and drinks.
-There are more factors and behaviors that can make you more likely to get tooth decay.
+There are more factors and behaviour's that can make you more likely to get tooth decay.
+These include a poor oral hygiene routine, high sugar intake, and dry mouth.

-If you often consume sugary drinks or foods, a cavity can occur if a tooth is frequently exposed to acid.
+If you often consume sugary drinks or foods, a dental cavity can occur if a tooth is frequently exposed to acid.
 Over time, acids that continuously attack your teeth may lead to the demineralization of your tooth enamel.
 Reversible white spots on your teeth mean you have lost some minerals, and that’s a sign you might be heading towards tooth decay.
+To help strengthen enamel, consider using an enamel-protection toothpaste like Crest Pro-Health Densify Dual Action Daily Protection.
+The fluoride formula helps rebuild surface tooth density every time you brush to better extend the life of your teeth by remineralizing enamel.

 How to Prevent Tooth Decay from Getting Worse